 Tax Risk.
-The tax treatment of commodity-linked derivative instruments may be adversely affected by changes in legislation, regulations or other legally binding authority.
+The tax treatment of commodity linked derivative instruments may be adversely affected by changes in legislation, regulations or other legally binding authority.
 If, as a result of any such adverse action, the income of the Fund from certain commodity-linked derivatives was treated as non-qualifying income, the Fund might fail to qualify as a regulated investment company and/or be subject to federal income tax at the Fund level.
-As a regulated investment company, the Fund must derive at least 90% of its gross income for each taxable year from sources treated as qualifying income under the Internal Revenue Code of 1986, as amended (the "Code"), including income from any financial instrument or position that constitutes a security under section 2(a)(36) of the Investment Company Act of 1940, as amended (the "1940 Act").
+As a regulated investment company, the Fund must derive at least 90% of its gross income for each taxable year from sources treated as qualifying income under the Internal Revenue Code of 1986, as amended (the "Code"), including income from any financial instrument or position that constitutes a security under section 2(a)(36) of the 1940 Act.
 In September 2016 the Internal Revenue Service ("IRS") announced that it will no longer issue private letter rulings on questions relating to the treatment of a corporation as a regulated investment company that require a determination of whether a financial instrument or position is a security under section 2(a)(36) of the 1940 Act.
 The IRS also revoked rulings issued to some funds regarding the treatment of commodity-linked notes held directly by such funds.
 The uncertainty surrounding the treatment of certain derivative instruments under the qualification tests for a regulated investment company may limit the Fund's use of such derivative instruments.
+The Fund also may incur transaction and other costs to comply with any new or additional guidance from the IRS.